sxn/notary/README.md

-# Notary: Officialize your project
+# Notary: License your project

 Notary is a Python CLI tool that allows you to manage your project's license. any license from [Choose a License](https://choosealicense.com/) and add it to your project.